Rodio346/mythical-javascript/README.md

 Javascript is primarily client side language which gets executed on webpages to make it more interactive (in short telling web browser do some dirty work).
 It was introduced in 1995 as a way to add programs to web pages in the Netscape Navigator browser.
 It is interpreted and not a compiled language but now days modern web browser use a technology knows as JIT (Just In-Time) compilation.
 Usually when you execute javascript code in browser console then behind the console it is REPL (Read-Eval-Print-Loop), this is what console runs.

 Javascript is Object Oriented Language with the prototype-based organization, having the concept of an object as its core abstraction.
 When Javascript started expanding outside of Netscape then a standard document was written to describe the way Javascript should work which is ECMAScript standard.
-ECMA Internation is an organization that creates standards for technologies and ECMA-262 contains specification for a general purpose scripting language and each has its editions.
+ECMA International is an organization that creates standards for technologies and ECMA-262 contains specification for a general purpose scripting language and each has its editions.
 In practice ECMAScript and Javascript can be used interchangeably.

 ECMA-262 has many specification editions named: